tomcritchlow/tomcritchlow.github.io/wiki/drafts/2020-04-13-after-peacetime.md

 </div>
 </div>

+Except don't schedule those meetings for the end of the year - that's turtle thinking - instead act faster and more continuously to sense emergent ideas early.

+<blockquote class='twitter-tweet' data-conversation='none'><a href='https://twitter.com/vaughn_tan/status/1249257171424022529'></a></blockquote> <script async src='https://platform.twitter.com/widgets.js' charset='utf-8'></script>

+Toby and the blogger peer review put out a great example of rapid sensemaking in this post: [Premonition](https://subpixel.space/entries/premonition/).

+For indies who've been out a while there are two assets likely built up:

+1. A birds eye view of one or more industries/niches gained by working across multiple clients
+2. A network of likeminded indies with good situational awareness of their industries / niches.

+Look for ways to leverage this through group sensemaking, open discussion and collaboration[^meta].

+[^meta]: This blogchain series is my own personal sensemaking exercise btw - vetted behind the scenes through conversations with other indies and peers.

 ### 2. Help clients place bets

-Old companies, new bets.
+It's impossible to have answers to anything in this crisis.
+Every decision ends in a shruggie.

-Consulting was never about "having the answer" anyway (see [capacity building vs problem solving consultants](https://tomcritchlow.com/2019/12/06/blocking-unblocking-clients/#consultant-as-capacity-builder)) and now
+But consulting was never about "having the answer" anyway, see [capacity building vs problem solving consultants](https://tomcritchlow.com/2019/12/06/blocking-unblocking-clients/#consultant-as-capacity-builder).

-Indie role is to help companies place bets right now.
+The "capacity" that needs to be built for clients right now is *placing bets*.

+Right now - this likely looks like placing bets behind the parts of the economy still moving. i.e.

+- Online ordering
+- Video streaming
+- Media consumption
+- "essentials" classifications
+- WFH and remote collaboration

+How might you help clients place bets?

+- Rapid campaign testing and iteration, smaller budgets, quicker turnaround
+- Fast user research
+- Product development and explorations around emerging user behaviors
+- Market analysis and synthesis to see what competitor are doing
+- Assembling teams quickly to attack new problems

+## Divergent Times

+We live in divergent times now.
+Hope you're staying alive, in all sense of the word.

-Here's a checklist:
+Here's a quick checklist:

+1. Re-visit your pre-pandemic behaviors.
+Shift, but keep on with the things that are important for you.
-1. Re-examine your mental model of this crisis.
-What aspects of life are going to stay the same, shift or completely change?
+2. Re-examine your mental model of this crisis.
+Turtling is likely the wrong strategy.
+3. What aspects of life are going to stay the same, shift or completely change?
+Keep this list agile and update often.
-2. Rapid, continual sensemaking leveraging your industry insights
+4. Rapid, continual sensemaking leveraging your industry insights & network of indies.
-3. Look for ways to help clients place bets
+5. Look for ways to help clients place bets, expect faster turnaround and shorter timeframes.

 Oh, and drop the wartime analogy.
 It doesn't help anyone -  you're not a general, this is not a war and what's needed is agile cooperation with other indies.